Is Oman safe to visit? This is probably one of your main concerns if you are considering travelling to Oman.

 Hitchhiking is a pretty popular way for independent travellers to get around Oman.
 Omanis are so friendly that you will not have any problem finding a ride.
 Most locals are intrigued by tourists and happy to help.

 Just be sure to let someone know where you are and where you are going.
 Of course, the risk here is getting a car with someone that you don’t know in a place that consists of a lot of remote spaces and deserts.

 It is possible to “wild camp” anywhere in Oman.
-I did this only once, with a group of Couchsurfers at Fin’s beach on our way back from Sur.
-Again, be sure to bring plenty of supplies and water.
+Be sure to bring plenty of supplies and water.